Christian Walker Player Props: Diamondbacks vs. Angels

 Christian Walker At The Plate

-- Walker has driven in a run in 34 games this year (43.0%), including 12 games with more than one RBI (15.2%).
-He has also driven in three or more of his team's runs in six contests.
+- Walker has driven home a run in 34 games this year (42.5%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 50.6% of his games this season, with more than one run scored in 3.8%.
+- In 50.0% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (3.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.